lodgedwhere/lodgedwhere.github.io/essays/meaning-without-representation.md

 The information carried by $A_t$ is not located in any single state, but in the relation among three successive states.
 Meaning does not reside in $b_t$ or $b_{t+1}$, but in the structure linking them.

-This establishes a fundamental distinction between:

-- **local representation**, where information appears in individual states or transitions
-- **relational encoding**, where information appears only in higher-order correlations
+This establishes a fundamental distinction between *local representation*, where information appears in individual states or transitions, and *relational encoding*, where information appears only in higher-order correlations.

 In the present model, meaning is fully present yet locally invisible.
 The system encodes information without representing it in any local observable component.